twodeadgirls/twodeadgirls.github.io/_posts/2019-09-30-dung-beetles.md

 <figcaption>36 hours elapsed</figcaption>
 </figure>

-<p>Earlier this summer I went to central Florida to visit Sandra Marvel at Marvel Farms  - she and her husband have brangus cattle operation and I purchased a hundred beetles from them to re-establish beetles in my pastures in south Alabama.
+<p>Earlier this summer I went to central Florida to visit Sandra Marvel at Marvel Farms  - she and her husband have brangus cattle operation and I purchased a hundred beetles to re-establish them in my pastures in south Alabama.
  I've learned several things kill beetles.
 Most common is how we treat cattle, a commonly used medicine Ivomectin for example can eliminate beetle populations for years as can roadside right-of-way herbicides.
 There are options as to how this can be avoided which I will document this spring.
  <p>
-  If you have made it this far you can see this is a favorite topic of mine that I feel provides us the opportuniy to learn so much more about ecology and livestock foraging.
-This is a subject I will come back to.
+  If you have made it this far you can see this is a favorite topic of mine that I feel provides us the opportuniy to learn so much more about ecology and livestock.
+This is a subject I will come back to many times.
 One thing I want to do is try to develop a way photograph the beetles flying at night and get airborne counts.
 Let me think through this and what I need.
-  Dung beetles people, they are fascinating and valuable to our landscapes.
+  Dung beetles people, they are fascinating and valuable to our landscapes value them!
 <figure>
 <img src="https://jonbcarroll.s3.us-east-2.amazonaws.com/20190930_Zoo-Beetles.jpg">
 <figcaption> These are the different types I've been able to identify so far</figcaption>